 Research and development.
-Substantially all of the Company's research and development activities are currently outsourced.
-Research and development costs principally represent costs associated with conducting clinical trials and manufacturing product prototypes.
+Research and development costs principally represent salaries of the Company's medical and biomechanical engineering professionals, material and shop costs associated manufacturing product prototypes, and payments to third parties for clinical trials and additional product development and testing.
 All research and development costs are charged to expense as incurred.